bbauska/JS-Basics-Unlock/README.md

 specific task.
 Each statement in JavaScript is usually followed by a semicolon (;) to mark the end of the current

-statement, although it\'s important to note that JavaScript engines can interpret the end of statements even without the semicolon, thanks to Automatic Semicolon Insertion (ASI).
+statement, although it&#39;s important to note that JavaScript engines can interpret the end of statements even without the semicolon, thanks to Automatic Semicolon Insertion (ASI).